 Kitchen sinks come in many different colors (white, silver, black) and materials (stainless steel, acrylic, porcelain).
 The finishes on these sinks will last a lifetime if maintained correctly.
 However, many homeowners want simply a new sink color, not a brand-new sink.
-Porcelain sinks should only be refinished professionally, but stainless steel and acrylic ones can be painted and repaired in much the same way.
-This can be achieved with proper painting preparation; without it, paint will chip and ruin the sink.
+Porcelain sinks should only be refinished professionally, but stainless steel and acrylic ones can be painted and repaired.
+This can be done on your own with proper painting preparation; without it, paint will chip and ruin the sink.
 Painting your kitchen sink isn't difficult, and, depending on its size, it can be done in two to four hours.

-Remove all hardware from the sink.
+Remove everything from the sink that you do not want painted.
+This means all hardware from the sink.
 Disconnect the water lines from the bottom of the sink, remove the nuts that hold the sink into place and slide the water faucet out of the sink.
 Remove the drains from the bottom of the sink by loosening the nut under the cabinets and removing the drain up through the sink pan.

 Tape the countertop around the sink with a painter's plastic drop cloth and tape.
-Use green tape to begin with—green tape will prevent paint bleed—and tape a 2-inch-wide area from the edge of the sink flange and over the countertop.
+(Use green tape to begin with, as it will prevent paint bleed.)
+Tape a 2-inch-wide area from the edge of the sink flange and over the countertop.
 Make sure that the tape doesn't overlap the sink flange.
 Once you've laid down a 2-inch-wide strip around the sink, cover all areas surrounding the sink with plastic—out to about 3 feet on either side surrounding the sink.
 You want to create an isolated area in which to work without getting paint on the countertop.
 If you have an undermount sink, carry the tape down over the exposed edges of the countertop edge that leads down into the sink.

 Spray the sink with primer, and allow to dry.
 Stainless steel and acrylic sinks are very similar in the way they are painted.
 The exception is that acrylic will not be primed before painting.
 Primer will leave a fine film of dust once it dries; remove that dust before painting.
 Then apply the color coat, holding the spray can 6 to 8 inches away from the surface.
 Make sure that the paint is oil-based enamel so it will adhere well.
 Make the first coat thin—there is no reason to try to put all the paint on at once.
 After the first thin coat has become tacky (about 15 minutes), apply a second thin coat.
 Follow drying instructions printed on the can, and then apply an extra coat.
 Allow to dry for 24 hours before use.